-5. Other inventories such as food and beverage linen, glass and silver should be counted on a quarterly basis with spot checks by the Accounting Office.
+5. Other inventories such as food and beverage linen, glass, and silver should be counted every quarter with spot checks by the Accounting Office.

 1 Every menu should be costed and a potential performed twice a year.
 This should be monitored monthly if a Point-of-Sale System is in place.

-3. A member of the accounting staff should monitor issuing and receiving procedures of the food storeroom monthly and insure that the bidding process is in place.
+3. A member of the accounting staff should monitor the issuing and receiving procedures of the food storeroom monthly and ensure that the bidding process is in place.

 4. Two (1) year.
-Any purchase over $500.00 should also have three(2) bid minimums are required for recurring purchases such as office. supplies and food and beverage items.
-The Bid Sheets should be maintained for one (3) bids attached to the Purchase Order.
+Any purchase over $500.00 should also have three(2) bid minimums required for recurring purchases such as office. supplies and food and beverage items.
+The Bid Sheets should be maintained for one (3) bid attached to the Purchase Order.

 5. Food and beverage invoices should be signed and dated at the time of delivery by an authorized receiver and entered on the Daily Purchase Log.
-These Logs will be balanced daily to the A/P posting batch and to the General Ledger at month end.
+These Logs will be balanced daily to the A/P posting batch and the General Ledger is a book of accounts in which business transactions are entered after having been recorded i... at month end.

 6. Buffets should be controlled with a pre-numbered two-part hard check. where the hostess marks the table number and covers on the check. maintains one copy and leaves the other on the table.
 The server then attaches the point-of-sale check to the hard copy check.